botelhocpp/embedded_linux_rpi4/README.md

 - u-boot.bin: The DAS U-Boot bootloader.
 - bcm2711-rpi-4-b.dtb: The Device Tree (since U-Boot is loaded by the de-facto RPi4 bootloader as the "kernel", it is needed).
-- cmdline.txt: Sets the UART Baudrate (and the actual kernel location).
 - config.txt: Enables UART, 64-bit mode and sets the "kernel" name (u-boot.txt).
 - start4.elf: The firmware of the GPU.